Examining Dragonfly Energy Holdings Corp. (DFLI)'s cash flow and debt position - The Dwinnex

 In the latest session, Dragonfly Energy Holdings Corp.
-(NASDAQ: DFLI) closed at $2.79 down -0.36% from its previous closing price of $2.80.
-In other words, the price has decreased by -$0.0100 from its previous closing price.
-On the day, 3287323 shares were traded.
-DFLI stock price reached its highest trading level at $2.9591 during the session, while it also had its lowest trading level at $2.6200.
+(NASDAQ: DFLI) closed at $1.54 up 2.67% from its previous closing price of $1.50.
+In other words, the price has increased by $+0.0400 from its previous closing price.
+On the day, 1827951 shares were traded.
+DFLI stock price reached its highest trading level at $1.5600 during the session, while it also had its lowest trading level at $1.4500.

 Click Here to Download the FREE Report.